tinygo-org/tinygo-site/content/docs/reference/microcontrollers/machine/arduino-nano33.md

 func (p Pin) Get() bool
 ```

-Get returns the current value of a GPIO pin.
+Get returns the current value of a GPIO pin when configured as an input or as
+an output.

 ### func (Pin) High